easifem/easifem.github.io/docs/docs-api/AbstractKernel/CheckEssentialParam.md

 # CheckEssentialParam

-Checks the essential parameters in the param of kernels
+Checks the essential parameters in the parameter list of kernels.

+This method is called internally to check the validity of the data while initiating the kernel.
+A general user should not worry about it.

 ## Interface